 - Chuffing becomes a problem when using lower tunings, and as such results in higher port velocity.

 To learn more, check our full article on what is a slotted port.

 Rounded ports are made using cylindrical PVC pipes.
 As a result, they take up fewer volumes.
 The most commonly used PVC cross diameters are 3 inches to 6 inches.

-They have the lowest surface area (perimeter) per given port area and should, therefore, be made big enough to reduce the unwanted port noise.
+They have the lowest surface area (perimeter) per given port area and should, therefore, be made big enough to reduce unwanted port noise.

-- Making rounded ports is relatively easier as you only need to drill a round hole in a sealed box then fix the round PVC.
+- Making rounded ports is relatively easier as you only need to drill a round hole in a sealed box and then fix the round PVC.

 - It is much easier to retune the enclosure without the need to build a completely different box.

 - Despite its small size, you still are capable of enjoying a better sound than that of a slot port.
 This makes it more efficient and less demanding in terms of space allowing for fewer spatial requirements in the vehicle.

 - Rounded ports are more costly to install.
 This comes about when choosing diameter ranges of up to 6 inches.

 - The bass from round ports is always not enjoyable for most people.